Vengeance99/YOLOv3-Pytorch/README.md

 Once the image has been loaded and resized, and parameters for `nms_thresh` and `iou_thresh` need to be set to use YOLO algorithm for object detection in the image.
 We detect the objects using the `detect_objects(m, resized_image, iou_thresh, nms_thresh)`function from the `utils` module.
 This function takes in the model `m` returned by *Darknet*, the resized image, and the NMS and IOU thresholds, and returns the bounding boxes of the objects found.

 Each bounding box contains 7 parameters: the coordinates *(x, y)* of the center of the bounding box, the width *w* and height *h* of the bounding box, the confidence detection level, the object class probability, and the object class id.
 The `detect_objects()` function also prints out the time it took for the YOLO algorithm to detect the objects in the image and the number of objects detected.
-Since we are running the algorithm on a CPU it takes about 2 seconds to detect the objects in an image, however, if we were to use a GPU it would run much faster.

 Once we have the bounding boxes of the objects found by YOLO, we can print the class of the objects found and their corresponding object class probability.
 To do this we use the `print_objects()` function in the `utils` module.